Kolten Wong Player Props: Mariners vs. Tigers

-The Seattle Mariners, including Kolten Wong (batting .125 in his past 10 games, with two doubles, two walks and four RBI), take on starting pitcher Michael Lorenzen and the Detroit Tigers at T-Mobile Park, Saturday at 9:40 PM ET.
+Kolten Wong -- hitting .161 with three doubles, two walks and four RBI in his past 10 games -- will be in action for the Seattle Mariners against the Detroit Tigers, with Reese Olson on the mound, on July 16 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Tigers.
+In his previous game he had a hitless performance (0-for-1) against the Tigers.

 Kolten Wong Game Info & Props vs. the Tigers